-Materials used for classes will be available on UCF Webcourses for download before each class.
-If you want a hard copy of the slides, print them.
+Materials used for classes will be available on UCF Webcourses for viewing or reading in advance of each class.
+If you want a hard copy of material that will be covered in a class, print them.
 These are only printed for you for the first class.